-- The grants tested all appear to be for a program area allowable based on the ballot language. - We noted that all grants tested appeared to have contracts signed by the appropriate personnel. - The approved budgets do not appear to exceed the approved award, for the grants tested. - The reimbursement requests appear to be properly approved. - It appeared that of the grantees tested, no grantee exceeded their approved budget. - It appeared that of the grantees tested, no grantee's administrative costs exceeded the allowed amount. - It appeared that advance requests did not exceed 25% of the approved budget. - It appeared that all required reports were submitted to the Levy, one quarterly report was submitted late by one week.
+- The grants tested all appear to be for a program area allowable based on the ballot language. - We noted that all grants tested appeared to have contracts signed by the appropriate personnel. - The approved budgets do not appear to exceed the approved award, for the grants tested. - The reimbursement requests appear to be properly approved. - It appeared that of the grantees tested, no grantee exceeded their approved budget. - It appeared that of the grantees tested, no grantee's administrative costs exceeded the allowed amount. - It appeared that advance requests did not exceed 25% of the approved budget. - It appeared that all required reports were submitted to the Levy; four grantees submitted quarterly invoices and expense reports after the due date.